xuender/unidecode/README.md

 # Unidecode #

-ASCII transliterations of Unicode text for Java
+ASCII transliterations of Unicode text for Java.

 ## Reference ##